 Restricted Stock Awards.
 A participant will not have income upon the grant of restricted stock unless an election under Section 83(b) of the Code is made within 30 days of the date of grant.
 If a timely 83(b) election is made, then a participant will have compensation income equal to the value of the stock less the purchase price.
 When the stock is sold, the participant will have capital gain or loss equal to the difference between the sales proceeds and the value of the stock on the date of grant.
-If the participant does not make an 83(b) election, then when the stock vests the participant will have compensation income equal to the value of the stock on the vesting date less the purchase price.
+If the participant does not make an 83(b) election, then when the stock vests the participant will have compensation income equal to the value of the stock on the value of the stock on the value of the stock on the value of the stock is sold, the participant will have compensation income equal to the value of the stock on the vesting date less the purchase price.
 When the stock is sold, the participant will have capital gain or loss equal to the sales proceeds less the value of the stock on the vesting date.
 Any capital gain or loss will be long-term if the participant held the stock for more than one year and otherwise will be short-term.